OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart.md

         [!INCLUDE [npm start:web command syntax](../includes/start-web-sideload-instructions.md)]

-1. In Word, if the "My Office Add-in" task pane isn't already open, open a new document, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+1. In Word, if the "My Office Add-in" task pane isn't already open, open a new document, choose the **Home** tab, and then choose the **Show Taskpane** button on the ribbon to open the add-in task pane.

     ![The Word application with the Show Taskpane button highlighted.](../images/word-quickstart-addin-2b.png)